Table of Contents

-Portobello has a traditional promenade and an arcade (please tell me I’m not the only adult who gets excited by these).
-Even on a rainy day, the colourful houses at the end of the promenade look charming, and you can duck into the Espy for some of Edinburgh’s best burgers, while you enjoy the view across the sea to the east.
+Portobello has a traditional promenade and a penny arcade (please tell me I’m not the only adult who gets excited by these).
+Even on a rainy day, the colourful houses at the end of the promenade look charming, and you can duck into the Espy pub for one of Edinburgh’s best burgers, while you enjoy the view across the sea to the east.

 Walking across to Cramond Island is definitely something a little different to do and it’s one of my favourite Edinburgh hidden gems.
 Just look at the tidal times carefully and keep an eye out, people have been known to get stuck over there for the night!